David O. McKay: Early life

 The third child of David McKay and Jennette Eveline Evans McKay, McKay was born on his father’s farm in Huntsville, Utah Territory, about 10 mi east of Ogden.
 McKay's mother was a Welsh immigrant from Merthyr Tydfil, and his father was a Scottish immigrant from Caithness.
-In 1880, after the death of McKay’s two older sisters, Margaret and Ellena, his father was called on an LDS mission to his native Scotland, where he proselytized for two years.
-In his father's absence, seven-year-old McKay had additional family responsibilities and helped his mother.
+In 1880, after the death of McKay’s two older sisters, Margaret and Ellena, his father was called as a missionary to his native Scotland, where he proselytized for two years.
+In his father's absence, seven-year-old David had additional family responsibilities and helped his mother.

 McKay's grandmother bequeathed $5,000 to McKay's mother upon her death and directed that "every cent ... be used for the education of the children."
-This money allowed McKay, his brother Thomas, and his younger sisters Jeanette and Annie to attend the University of Utah.
+This money allowed McKay, his brother Thomas, and his younger sisters, Jeanette and Annie, to attend the University of Utah.
 McKay graduated in 1897 as valedictorian and class president.

 Immediately afterward, he was called on a mission to Great Britain.
 Like his father, he presided over the Scottish district of the church.
 Early in his mission, he was impressed by a motto that he saw inscribed on a building in Stirling, "What E'er Thou Art, Act Well Thy Part".
 This message became a source of inspiration throughout his life.